 Mark Edward Vande Pol brings a diverse background to the field of environmental management.
 His experience includes hands-on research in habitat restoration, machine design, manufacturing electronics and medical devices, software development, pest control, formulation and compatibility testing, design of experiments, industrial and residential construction, regulatory compliance and quality system design, vendor qualification, and documentation control.
 His university education is founded in control system mathematics, economics, and Constitutional philosophy.
 He combines that experience with the drive and commitment, characteristic of product creators, and the respect for working people derived from years of arduous physical labor.

 Mr. Vande Pol was a leading contributor to the Santa Cruz County Local Agenda 21 Biodiversity and Ecosystem Management Roundtable.
 His purpose was to see rigorous science respected in policy.
 The final document, presented as "consensus," was rewritten in secret by non-participants.
 It was a fraud.

 That did it.
 Mr. Vande Pol halted his career and spent three years without pay, researching the causes of environmental mismanagement and developing this free-market alternative.
 Reading it carefully will forever change the way you see the role of private property, free enterprise, and individual liberty in improving environmental health.
 You can read excerpts using the links on the side bar.

 This book is now temporarily out of print.

 - There are a few signed copies left that are NOT for sale.
-We will be out with a new printing this fall.
+The new Kindle Edition is almost done.

-- Shemitta is coming out this month.
+- Shemitta is in major rewrite due to new discoveries.
 For now, it has the author's full attention.

 - If you want a copy of Natural Process now, please e-mail us using the Contact Form and the author will consider sending you a copy, free.
 Please do not bother with a whimsical request as he just doesn't have time right now.